acbsp/bonafide.guru/en/contents.rst

 Even with all their academic educations nobody was able to reveal the beauty of His Divine Greatness.

-All these authors did not want and were not able to tell about Srila Prabhupada everything He deserves and what He is worth of.
+All these authors did not want and were not able to tell about |SP|
+everything He deserves and what He is worth of.
 Some of them had a great luck to have close relations with |SP| - the greatest\ **sadhu** and render Him direct service.
 However due to their conditioned nature they were not able to recognize His Divine nature.